openappsec/attachment/README.md

 The NGINX plugin uses these libraries: shmem_ipc, compression_utils, and nginx_attachment_util.

 They can be found under the `lib` directory in the `<output path>` given to the CMake.

-## Join the open-appssec Community!

-The open-appssec community (https://openappsec.io/community) is committed to fostering an open and welcoming environment, allowing engagement with other users and developers.

 ## License